ornicar/scalex/readme.md

 ## HTTP

-A HTTP service is being developed.
+A HTTP API is available, [see the doc](https://github.com/ornicar/scalex/blob/master/http-api-documentation.md)